qfe-bonn/QFE-Bonn-Handbook/docs/source/index.rst

 While the primary audience is our members, the handbook is also publicly accessible so that anyone interested in QFE Bonn can understand who we are and what we do.

+Check out our official website for more information: `qfe-bonn.github.io`_

 What This Handbook Covers
 --------------------------

 The handbook includes:

 - **QFE Bonn Structure**: Who we are, what we do, how we're structured and what to expect in regular sessions and workshops.
-- **Getting Started with QFE**: Learn how to participate in our projects and gain skills through beginner-friendly pipelines.
+- **Getting Started with QFE Bonn**: Learn how to participate in our projects and gain skills through beginner-friendly pipelines.
 - **Tool Access & File Management Protocol**: Where we store materials and how members access tools.
 - **Code of Conduct**: Expectations around behavior, inclusion, and ethics.
 - **FAQ**: Common questions about **QFE Bonn**.